davidz299/davidz299/README.md

 My experience:

 🌐🛠️🤖 Recently, I interned at Amazon as a Software Development Engineer Intern, successfully building and shipping global web applications.
-Developed the Amazon Payments web application available to global payment providers.
+I developed the Amazon Payments web application available to global payment providers.
 Also, I built multiple high-impact AI tools tailored to the workflows of engineers and consumers.

 📊🌐🛠️ Software Engineer Intern at NCR Voyix.
-Engineered performance analytics web applications/tools and data generation software.
+I engineered performance analytics web applications/tools and data generation software.
+I also developed & deployed full-stack software for user applications with 400,000+ users worldwide.

 📊🤖🌐 Software Developer Intern at Bastian Solutions.
-Developed data modeling web applications and 3D visualization software for robotics.
-Built metrics and monitoring systems for performance and reliability.
+I developed data modeling web applications and 3D visualization software for robotics.
+Also, I built metrics and monitoring systems for performance and reliability.

 🛜🌐🛠️ Software Developer Intern at Ericsson.
-Full-stack software development of global web applications and tools to enhance engineer workflows.
-Created numerous software tools in Python and Typescript used by global institutes, companies and organizations.
+I led the full-stack development of multiple global web applications and tools to enhance engineer workflows, used by worldwide institutes, companies and organizations.

 👨‍💻 Check out some of my projects at [http://www.chendavidzhuang.com/](http://www.chendavidzhuang.com/)